Formula 1: Lewis Hamilton faces a grid penalty for the Brazilian Grand Prix

 Hamilton’s team considers an engine change, which would exceed the number of parts his driver can use.

-The Englishman posted a ten-place drop on the grid at last month’s Turkish Grand Prix after facing his fourth power unit of the season.
+The Englishman posted a ten-place drop on the grid at last month’s Turkish Grand Prix after facing his fourth power unit of the campaign.
 He finished fifth, three places behind Max Verstappen.

 Hamilton heads down the stretch nineteen points behind the Dutchman, and the loss of more ground at Interlagos may end his charge for the title with just seventy-eight points remaining after Sunday’s race.